Panasonic FZ1000 Review

 Panasonic supplies a free application -- Panasonic Image App -- for both Apple iOS and Google Android devices, and once paired this is used to transfer images.
 It also allows a remote live view feed, and remote control of shutter, zoom, focus, shutter speed, aperture, and exposure compensation.

 The FZ1000 supplements its wireless connectivity with USB 2.0 High Speed, Type-D Micro HDMI, and standard-definition monaural audio/video outputs.
 The latter is NTSC-only in the US; NTSC/PAL connectivity may be provided elsewhere.
+Note that the FZ1000 can output clean 4:2:2 4K video over HDMI, however it cannot record to the memory card simultaneously.

 The Panasonic FZ1000 stores images and movies on Secure Digital cards, and supports both the higher-capacity SDHC / SDXC types, as well as the higher-speed UHS-I cards.